Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-activ3d/TASKS.md

 ***
 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.
 ***
+We have solve the matrix M according to the information from the statement.
+This matrix represents the managers, engineers and operators who have stayed or moved to other places.
+As well we have done the matrix D which is a diagonal matrix where we can see the total number of employees of each sector at the beginning.
+Finally, matrix b we have chossen 2 managers, 2 engineers and 1 operator.
+The final result we got is 1 manager, 1 engeneer and 1 operator in our firm.

 ## Task 4
 * Objective: forecast your firm's need for workers and anticipate mismatches using Python (click the black button at the top of the README.md file)